-Tapeworms are parasites that cause intestinal infections.
+Tapeworms are intestinal parasites that cause infections in the intestines.
 A tapeworm infection during pregnancy may cause health complications for you and your baby.
 If you are experiencing symptoms such as excessive vomiting, diarrhea, weight loss, and vitamin B12 deficiency, you could have a tapeworm infection.
 Hence, seek medical attention and get screened to confirm the diagnosis.
 The treatment for tapeworm infection is based on the type of tapeworm that has infected the body.

 Keep reading this post to learn more about tapeworm infection, including its causes, symptoms, diagnosis, and treatment in pregnant women.

 Tapeworms are parasites that thrive in your gastrointestinal tract.
 A tapeworm infection affects your digestive system and leads to diarrhea, nausea, vomiting, anemia, and weight loss.
 According to a study conducted by the World Health Organization, more than 1.5 billion people, or 24% of the world’s population, are infected with soil-transmitted helminths every year.
 Women with anemia may deliver babies with a low birth weight due to the presence of parasites.
 As an expectant mom, a tapeworm infection may be more dangerous for you than others, so visit a doctor immediately if you suffer from the symptoms of a tapeworm infection (1).

 A tapeworm infection occurs due to the five types of worms we list below.
 These worms commonly affect humans and are cosmopolitan in distribution.

 - Diphyllobothrium, or the fish tapeworm, occurs when you consume undercooked freshwater fish.

 - Taenia solium, or the pork tapeworm, occurs when you consume undercooked pork

 - Taenia saginata, or the beef tapeworm, occurs when you consume undercooked beef that comprises larval cysts.